 If you are enrolled in a non-grandfathered plan with an effective date or plan year anniversary on or after September 23, 2010, the Patient Protection and Affordable Care Act of 2010 (PPACA), as amended, sets forth new and additional internal appeal and external review rights beyond those that some plans may have previously offered.
+Also, certain grandfathered plans are complying with the additional internal appeal and external review rights beyond those that some plans may have previously offered.
 Also, certain grandfathered plans are complying with the additional internal appeal and external review rights provisions on a voluntary basis.
 Please refer to your benefit plan documents, including amendments and notices, or speak with your employer or UnitedHealthcare for more information on the appeal rights available to you.
 (Also, please refer to the Claims and Appeal Notice section of this document.)